-In 2004, the Arizona Department of Environmental Quality (ADEQ) completed a source water assessment for 10 wells used by EPCORSun City West.
+In 2004, the Arizona Department of Environmental Quality (ADEQ) completed a source water assessment for the seven wells used by EPCOR-Paradise Valley.
 The assessment reviewed the adjacent land uses that may pose a potential risk to the sources.
-These risks include, but are not limited to, gas stations, landfills, dry cleaners, agriculture fields, wastewater treatment plants and mining activities.
+These risks include, but are not limited to, gas stations, landfills, dry cleaners, agriculture fields, wastewater treatment plants, and mining activities.
 Once ADEQ identified the adjacent land uses, they were ranked as to their potential to affect the water sources.
-The results of the assessment were that four wells had no adjacent land uses, one well had two adjacent land uses that posed a low risk, one well had two adjacent land uses that posed a high risk, and four wells had one adjacent land use that posed a high risk.
+The results of the assessment were that two wells had no adjacent land uses, four wells had 10 adjacent land uses that posed a low risk to the source and each well also had one adjacent land use that posed a high risk, and one well had one adjacent land use that posed a high risk.